Jump to: Links to Full Articles

 Justin Anjo – A California outlaw, Anjo was lynched for shooting a man to death on July 12, 1877.

-Ernest Anthony – Outlaw horse thief, Anthony was jailed in Springer, New Mexico in March 1885.
+Ernest Anthony – Outlaw horse thief, Anthony was jailed in Springer, New Mexico in March 1885, was pardoned, then captured again twice more, escaping both times.
+He then changed his name and moved to Wyoming.